DavorJ94/instrument-player-react/README.md

 # Instrument player

-Instrument player created in React.
+Instrument player created in React (back in the day, with CRA).

 There are options to change instruments, manipulate the sound, turn on/off, etc.